Meet our mascot, Rocky!

 Email us your dog pictures and stories, and we’ll put them up on our website!
 Please send your stories and pictures to info@ConquestGraphics.com, with the subject line "Dog Pictures."

 Pets of Conquest Calendar

 Rocky the mascot also heads up an annual initiative called our Pets of Conquest Calendar.
 Each year, Rocky asks our clients to send us a hi-resolution photo of their pet to be considered for printing in a full-sized 12-month calendar.
 In 2015, we received hundreds of submissions!
 Each person who submitted a qualified photo was rewarded with a FREE copy of the calendar!

-If you would like to purchase a pet calendar, they cost just $5.
-Click Here to purchase one now.
+If you would like a FREE pet calendar, Click Here to order one now.